Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Bounds for the Bernoulli Model

 \section{Bounds for the Bernoulli Model}

-In this section we provide results analogue to \Cref{thm:samplingboundKR}, \Cref{thm:frechetboundPoi} and \Cref{thm:kr_boundPoi} for the estimator in the multinomial model in \eqref{eq:bermeasure}.
-The respective proofs only differ in the way the respective expectation are bounded, so whenever suitable, we only provide these differences in the proofs. \begin{lemma}[Total Variation Bound] Let $(\mathcal{X},d)$ be a finite metric space and $\mu\in\mathcal{M}_+(\mathcal{X})$ with $\mu(x)\in \{ 0,1 \}$ for $x\in \X$.
+In this section we provide results analogue to previous subsection for the estimator in the Bernoulli model in \eqref{eq:bermeasure}.
+As before, since the proofs only differ in the way expectations are bounded, we only state relevant differences in the proofs.
+Simulations, corroborating our theoretical findings are provided in Appendix \ref{app:sim_ber}. \begin{theorem}[Expected deviation of estimator in TV and KRD] Let $(\mathcal{X},d)$ be a finite metric space and $\mu\in\mathcal{M}_+(\mathcal{X})$ with $\mu(x)\in \{ 0,1 \}$ for $x\in \X$.
 Let $\hat{\mu}_{s_\X}$ be the measure in \eqref{eq:bermeasure}.
 Then, for any $p\geq 1$ it holds that

-\end{lemma} \begin{proof} This proof is identical to the proof of Lemma~\ref{lem:TVbound} except for the bound on the expectation.
+\end{theorem} \begin{proof} This proof is identical to the proof of Theorem~\ref{thm:TVbound} except for the bound on the expectation.
 For this, note that